 Sticky Lips BBQ

-One of the city’s most beloved destinations for delicious yet casual eats, Sticky Lips BBQ serves, as its slogan says, ‘smokin’ good barbeque.’
+One of the city’s most beloved destinations for delicious yet casual eats, Sticky Lips BBQ serves, as its slogan says, ‘smokin’ good barbecue.’
 First opened in 2004 in a former automobile showroom, this barbecue joint has gained a loyal following.
 Not least due to its two story space, decked out with retro signs and vintage photographs, is regularly packed with BBQ fans feasting on Sticky Lips’ fare.
 The menu features all the usual suspects, from Memphis-style pit-smoked BBQ ribs, pulled pork and Texas beef brisket to burgers, sandwiches and even vegetarian options like smoked BBQ tofu.

 Known throughout Rochester for its delicious coal-fired pizzas, Tony D’s is a lively Italian eatery that enjoys a prime location overlooking the Genesee River in the city’s historic Corn Hill neighborhood.
 Tony D’s dining room features an open kitchen where guests can see the restaurant’s signature pizzas – from classic margaritas to innovative creations like carciofi topped with artichoke hearts, sun-dried tomatoes, almond pesto, goat cheese and pecorino – and other classic Italian dishes like eggplant parmigiana and pork braciole prepared by talented chefs.
 Head outside to Tony D’s riverside patio on warmer nights for a cocktail or two.